MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/monitor-rms-connector.md

 This event is logged each time the RMS connector encounters an unexpected error, with the details of the error in the event message.

 One possible cause can be identified by the text **The request failed with an empty response** in the event message.
 If you see this text, it might be because you have a network device that is doing SSL inspection on the packets between the on-premises servers and the RMS connector server.
-This is not supported and will result in a failed communication and this event log message.
+The Azure Rights Management service does not support this configuration and it results in a failed communication and this event log message.

 ----